tidy-dev-team/internal-documentation/component-description-scheme.md

       - ℹ️ \- component information
       - 🗂 \- section to which component belongs to
 2. Tags:
-   1. Start wit “\#” symbol
+   1. Start with “\#” symbol
-   2. One tag per line
+   2. Tags separated by empty spaces or by lines.

 ## **Example (icon button):**

 ℹ️
 Compact buttons that display only an icon, often used for common actions where space is limited.